lwsjs/local-web-server/README.md

   }
 ```

+See [the tutorials](https://github.com/lwsjs/local-web-server/wiki#tutorials) for more information and examples about mock responses.

 ### HTTPS

 Launching a secure server is as simple as setting the `--https` flag.
 [See the wiki](https://github.com/lwsjs/local-web-server/wiki) for further configuration options and a guide on how to get the "green padlock" in your browser.